 The reason you and other investors fear mutual funds?
 It’s the fear of the unknown.
 If you invest in any financial product without understanding it or doing your research, you are bound to lose money.
 The same is true for mutual funds.

 Want to know more on mutual funds?
 Just leave a missed call on IndianMoney.com financial education helpline 02261816111 or just post a request on IndianMoney.com website.
 IndianMoney.com offers Free, Unbiased and on-call financial advice on Insurance, Mutual Funds, Real Estate, Loans, Bank Accounts and Capital markets.

 It is popularly believed that if you want to make money investing in mutual funds, you must invest a large sum of money in them.
-Not true….You can invest even INR 500 a month in a mutual fund scheme, through a systematic investment plan popularly called SIP.
+Not true….You can invest even INR 500 a month in a mutual fund scheme, through a systematic investment planning popularly called SIP.
 You invest a fixed pre-determined amount of money regularly (say once each month), in a good equity mutual fund scheme.
 You then gradually increase your investment as your salary goes up.

 Investing in mutual funds through an SIP, brings discipline in your investments.
 You also get the compounding benefit, which means the returns you get are reinvested and earn more returns.

 When it comes to a mutual fund, past performance is no guarantee of future returns….Even if this is a five-star rated mutual fund.
 Top research firms rate mutual fund schemes and if they meet certain criteria, they are given a five-star rating.
 You got to remember that these ratings keep changing.
 A five-star rated fund could lose this rating and become a three-star rated fund or even a two-star rated fund.

 Ratings are no guarantee of the performance of a mutual fund.
 Never invest in a mutual fund, just because of the past performance.